JustinTArthur/vsfieldkit/docs/usage.rst

     original capture.
 As interlaced fields have half the resolution of a given moment, the new frames are stretched up to the original clip's height.

-    VapourSynth R58 and above provides a built-in :py:func:`resize.Bob` that should be used instead as it provides near-identical functionality.
+    If shifting for playback comfort, VapourSynth R58 and above provides a built-in :py:func:`resize.Bob` that should be used instead as it provides near-identical functionality.

     :param VideoNode clip: Video with interlaced frames to bob into the resulting clip.

+    :param bool shift: Whether to shift the lines during scaling to account for the field's position in a full frame.
+Recommended if the output is intended for playback.

     :param bool tff:
         Specifies the field order to assume when scanning progressive footage